Code-Institute-Submissions/Memory-Game-11/README.md

 The project scope was to create the game using HTML, CSS and JavaScript, with the core focus being the functional logic created with JavaScript.

 ## UX

-Objectives of the game application:
+### User Stories
+- As a player I want:

-* Create a game that suits for all ages to improve visual memory, but focuses on children between 4-12 years old to learn colors and simple logical tasks
+* to create a game that suits for all ages to improve visual memory, but focuses on children between 4-12 years old to learn colors and simple logical tasks.
-* Simple, intuitive and user friendly
+* a simple, intuitive and user friendly game.
-* Player can select through 3 difficulty levels: easy mode, moderate and hard mode
+* that the player can select through 3 difficulty levels: easy mode, moderate and hard mode, that are available at any point of the game.
+* an Info Modal about how to play the game.
+* a reset button that can restart the game any time.
+* that the timer can show me the actual time spend on this game.
+* that the score can be presented as "Moves" which alows the payer to see how many cards are clicked upon.
+* to hear relaxing nature sounds on the background when playing the game.
+* to see a joyfull and neutral background.
+* to hear sounds when I click and flip the cards.
+* to hear a sound when I matched a pair of cards.
+* to know when I have finished the game and to have the results displayed in a modal.
+* to hear and notice when I win the game.
+* to stop the sounds/mute whenever I want with a click of a button.
-* Availability of the game on all the screen sizes and all platforms
+* availability of the game on all the screen sizes and all platforms.
-* No extra dependency, but the game itselft!
+* no extra dependency, but the game itselft!

 ## Features
 Features of this website are: